Table of Contents

 This regulation covers:

-- Manufacturing the listed PFAS in Japan
+- Manufacturing or importing any of the 138 PFAS in Japan;

-- Using any of the 138 PFAS in industrial processes or formulations
+- Using those PFAS in industrial formulations or processes; and

 What Substances Are Affected